Canada has already landed more than 13,000 newcomers under these two programs in 2023.

 According to the most recent data from Immigration, Refugees, and Citizenship Canada (IRCC), 27,255 new permanent residents to Canada entered through the PGP last year, which is 132.2 percent greater than the 11,740 in 2021.

-Moreover, IRCC processing times for applications already in processing are also picking up the pace.
+Moreover, IRCC processing times for applications already in processing are also picking up.

 However, IRCC still struggling to reinstate the service standards for Parents and Grandparents Program (PGP).